YSmart/YSmart/readme.txt

     1) All the Star Schema Benchmark queries.
 The Star Schema Benchmark is derived from TPC-H and it is a benchmark to measure the performance of the data warehouses.
 All the ssb queries and a ssb schema are included in test/ssb_test directory.
     2) TPC-H query 1, 3, 5, 6, 10, 17, 18, 21.
 The queries and a tpch schema are included in test/tpch_test directory.

 Some SQL SELECT features are not supported by YSmart right now.
-You shoulda void using these features when writing SQL queries.
+You should avoid using these features when writing SQL queries.
-    1) user defined funcion are not supported yet.
+    1) user defined funcions are not supported yet.
     2) window functions are not supported yet.
     3) CAST, CASE, BETWEEN, LIKE, NOT, IN are not supported yet.
-    4) double quotes are not supported(use single quote instead).
+    4) double quotes is not supported(use single quote instead).

 Currently YSmart doesn't optimize the join sequence.
 Join will be translated in the sequence specified in the SQL file.
 YSmart is still under continuous development.
 Please refer to the projet wiki